Tapad/sbt-docker-compose/README.md

     dockerImageCreationTask := (publishLocal in Docker).value
     ```
    See the [basic-native-packager] (examples/basic-native-packager) example for more details.

-2) Add the sbt-docker-compose plugin to your projects plugins.sbt file:

-    addSbtPlugin("com.tapad" % "sbt-docker-compose" % "1.0.1")

-   sbt-docker-compose is an auto-plugin which requires that sbt version 0.13.5 or higher be used.

-3) Enable the plugin on the sbt projects you would like to test:

-    enablePlugins(DockerComposePlugin)

 4) Define a [docker-compose.yml] (https://docs.docker.com/compose/compose-file/) file which describes your component,
 its dependent images and the links between them.
 This path to this file can be explicitly defined or by default the
 plugin will attempt to locate it in one of three places with the precedence order: